programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 print(date_counter.most_common(10))
 ```

-We have to import the constructure (`Undate`) from undate package, and create two counters: `success_counter` will could the number of recognised and unrecognised dates, and `date_counter` will count the number of occurrences of unhandled patterns. `record.pubyear` is a similar alias property as `record.subjects` that we saw earlier -- it returns [260$c](https://www.loc.gov/marc/bibliographic/bd260.html) or [264$c](https://www.loc.gov/marc/bibliographic/bd264.html).
+`record.pubyear` is a similar alias property as `record.subjects` that we saw earlier -- it returns [260$c](https://www.loc.gov/marc/bibliographic/bd260.html) or [264$c](https://www.loc.gov/marc/bibliographic/bd264.html).
 We remove leading and trailing white spaces with `trim()`, then iterate over the regular expression.
 The first one that matches will extract the first group of the match.
-In regex one can create referencable groups with the parentheses, e.g. `r'^c?(\d{4})[\.-]?$'` will match a string that starts with one or zero 'c' character, that is followed by four numbers, and finally ends with an optional dot or dash character.
-The four number is in parenthesis, so we can access it as the first group (`group(1)`).
-The order of the regular expression is important, here on the top of the list we have very specific expressions, while the last three match numbers anywhere in the string.
 In MARC21 when the date is not well known cataloguers uses dash character, so "198-" means that the book has been published in the 1980-es, "19--" means that the book has been published in the 20th century.
 Now we just simply replace dashes with zeros, so we set the earliest possible year.
 There might be different approaches for that, and with undate we can set the level of precision such as century, decade etc. When we cleaned the date, we run the test with undate: if it successful, we get a new object, and we can register that the transformation was successful, otherwise undate throws and exception that we catch, then increase the number of failures, and count the failed patterns.
 This later one is not a regular expression, but close to it: we just replace numbers with 'D' (referring to any digits).

 After processing all records, we print out the number of successes and failures and the top 10 most frequent patterns.
-Data harmonisation is almost always an iterative process, from based on the output we extend the list of regular expressions (either the specific or the generic ones) up to the point we feel it worth.
+Data harmonisation is almost always an iterative process, based on its output we extend the list of regular expressions (either the specific or the generic ones) up to the point we feel it worth.
 There is a chance that there are lots of variations that occur very infrequently (or even only once).
 You can even add some examples or log record identifiers along with the collected patterns if the pattern itself does not help to understand the situation.

 #### Data analysis and visualization